ilyatbn/aws_alwayson/README.md

 # AWS AlwaysON

 ## Introduction
-AWS AlwaysOn is a browser extension that helps users stay connected to AWS, both in the web browser and CLI.
+AWS AlwaysON is a browser extension that helps users stay connected to AWS, both in the web browser and CLI.

 This extension can be used as an alternative to `aws-google-auth` and doesn't require inputing credentials as long as your Google account is logged in, nor does it suffer from constant Captcha.
 The extension was developed for Chrome but works mostly fine on all major browsers except Safari which was untested.